Second Homebirth & First Waterbirth with Bryn Huntpalmer

 On the morning of the 31st (Wednesday) the midwives came over for a prenatal check-up and we did another non-stress test and baby still sounded great.
 At this appointment I found out that two of the midwives including Cynthia our main midwife (the other two were apprentices) had plans to go out of town on Friday which made me very anxious.
 Cynthia has about 30 years of experience as a midwife and I really trusted and was comfortable with her.
 She was only going to Salem which is about 1.5 hours away so if my labor was anything like my last one (34 hours) she would have plenty of time to get there but I still didn’t want her to leave.
 She ended up saying that she would see what happened and might not go at all which comforted me a little but I was still emotional about it.

 That same day in the afternoon I went to the chiropractor and had an adjustment as well as some acupressure that is supposed to help you go into labor.
 Since I knew that Richard would be home that evening I felt good about going into labor at any point since surely it would start slowly and he’d be home by the time things got intense.
-After my chiropractic appointment my mom, Adelaide and I went to the garden center to pick out some flowers for the yard and the whole time I was having what I thought were strong Braxton Hicks contractions and just feeling a lot of pressure in general.
+After my chiropractic appointment my mom and I went to the garden center to pick out some flowers for the yard and the whole time I was having what I thought were strong Braxton Hicks contractions and just feeling a lot of pressure in general.
 The contractions weren’t painful at all and just felt like tightening.
 We went out to dinner and the BH contractions continued throughout.

-I put Adelaide to bed around 6pm and Richard got home around 8pm.
+I put our toddler to bed around 6pm and Richard got home around 8pm.
 When Richard got home I told him I’d been feeling a lot of pressure and that we should go for a walk just to see if that did anything.
 During the walk the pressure was so strong that I had to stop every now and then and was doing a weird tippy toe walk pretty often but nothing was feeling like labor contractions to me.
 I should note that I had experienced this strong pressure and BH for a few weeks so it wasn’t really anything new.
 We walked along the ocean for 30 minutes and then headed home to go to bed.

 We went to bed around 9:45pm and Richard passed out immediately and commenced some serious snoring.
 I put in my ear plugs and fell asleep shortly after.
 At 12:45am I woke up to pee and as I was sitting on the toilet I started to get a really bad cramp.
 This was the first time I’d felt pain versus just being uncomfortable.
 I was still pretty groggy and didn’t think that I could be in labor but remember thinking “oh man I remember this now – contractions really suck and I should probably go to the hospital and get some drugs.”
-It’s funny how you really do forget the pain of childbirth, I really didn’t have any concept of how painful my contractions had been with Adelaide until I had my first one with this birth and it was totally an “oh yeah, these really suck” moment.
+It’s funny how you really do forget the pain of childbirth, I really didn’t have any concept of how painful my contractions had been with first birth until I had my first one with this birth and it was totally an “oh yeah, these really suck” moment.

 I still didn’t think that I was in labor or that the contractions would start to come in any sort of pattern so I headed back to bed.
 As soon as I got to the bed another one came and I laid next to Richard but immediately had to get up on my hands and knees because it was too painful.
 I remember whining to him “it’s not going away!”
-I decided to get up and go take a shower because I remembered that after Adelaide’s birth it was quite a while before I got another shower.
+I decided to get up and go take a shower because I remembered that after my first birth it was quite a while before I got another shower.
 While I was in the shower I kept having contractions and Richard would stick his hand into the shower to apply pressure to my back and then take his arm back out and dry it off.
 I even shaved my legs in between contractions!

 We both started to realize that these suckers were coming really close together and got the iphone “full term” app to start timing them.
 When it became clear that they were only 1.5 minutes apart we decided to just send Cynthia a heads up text.
 Another two contractions later we hadn’t gotten a text back and I said “Call her!”
 That was at 1:15am.
 While Richard was on the phone with Cynthia she could hear me in the background during a contraction and said “I’ll be right there.”